 Okay – so you’ve created a quiz and automated quiz sales funnel.
 Well done!

-But we’re going to show how Facebook and in-quiz lead generation are a powerful combination – using Riddle’s custom result pages feature.
+But we’re going to show how Facebook and in-quiz lead generation are a powerful combination – using Riddle’s custom result landing pages feature.

 In this scenario, you can: